dymasius12/Python_Autofill_form/README.md

 - Please know that I use python venv while doing this.
 There might be differences with your installed library.
 Although this project is straighforward, it should not cause much issue.
 - All you need for the dependencies library is in the requirements.txt
+- if you want to use, please make sure you use your own google form link.
+Otherwise it will not work
+- if you want to use, please make sure you use your own chrome drive path
+- make sure to know if your chrome version is compatible with your chromedriver version. otherwise, it will introduce error!

 ### How to install: